 At the start of any new year we look at a blank slate and ponder how best to fill it.
 Traditionally, we’ve referred to these slate-fillers as resolutions.
 And over time, the term has become burdened with negative connotations.
 Primarily because “resolutions” tend to be things we don’t really want to do.
 They’re things we think we should do.
 Like lose weight.

 Now’s typically the time we start thinking about goals for the year ahead.
 We all do it.
 By and large, it’s a good thing.
-By and large, because we get locked into a way of thinking that doesn’t always reflect what our true goals are.
+By and large, because sometimes we get locked into a particular way of thinking, a way that doesn’t always reflect our true wishes and dreams.